junta/zk-discord-gateway/README.md

 Popular bot service to integrate token-gate into Discord or Telegram.
 But issue is community members must reveal their wallet address to Discord Inc and the server owner.

+## Folder structure

-### The project has four main folders within root directory:
+The project has four main folders within root directory:

 -   contracts/
 -   discordbot/